 \subsection{Applying the Kalman filter}

+We use the Kalman filter as a tool for analysis purposes of the process.
+We stress, however, that the Kalman filter is not actually applied by any agent.

+We denote by $\thh_t$ the estimate of $\theta^{(t)}$ produced by the Kalman filter \textit{after} the measurements at round $t$ were obtained (Eq.~\eqref{eq:kalman_meas2}) and before the update of round $t$ occurs (Eq.~\eqref{eq:kalman_update2}).
+Let~$P_t$ denote the error co-variance matrix associated with this estimate.
+Specifically, $P_t = \bbE \pa{ (\theta^{(t)} - \thh_t) (\theta^{(t)} - \thh_t)^\top }$.
+We add the superscript~``$\minus$'' to these notations (for example $P_t^\minus$), to denote the same quantities \textit{before} the measurement obtained at round~$t$.

-Recall that we denote $K_t$ as the Kalman gain at round $t$, and by $P_t^\minus$ and $P_t$ the error co-variance matrices before and after the measurement at round~$t$, respectively.
-Recall also that at round 0, i.e., at the initialization stage, the agents are normally distributed around 0.
+So, in a sense, round $t$ can be divided into the following four consecutive time steps: (a) the filter produces an estimation $\thh_t^\minus$ of $\theta^{(t)}$, (b) a new measurement vector~$Y^{(t)}$ of $\theta^{(t)}$ is obtained, (c) the filter produces an estimation $\thh_t$ of $\theta^{(t)}$ given the new measurement, and (d) $\theta^{(t)}$ is updated to~$\theta^{(t+1)}$.
+Recall that at round 0, i.e., at the initialization stage, the agents are normally distributed around 0.
 For technical reasons, we define the Kalman filter estimate at round 0 to be zero, that is, $\thh_0^\minus = 0$.